What Courses Do You Take in a Business Management Program?

 A concentration in marketing management prepares you for careers such as market research analysts and marketing managers.

-During the marketing degree, you’ll strengthen your analytical thinking, research, and communication skills.
+During your studies, you’ll strengthen your analytical thinking, research, and communication skills.
 You’ll explore concepts like expanding market share, identifying gaps in the market, and developing marketing plans.
-The concentration also emphasizes managerial skills like team leadership and strategic planning.
+This concentration also emphasizes managerial skills such as team leadership and strategic planning.

 Common Marketing Concentration Courses: